Bergen Marriage & Couples Counseling

 C1.
 Description of the "Measuring a Couples' Relationship-Building Communications" Assessment Form

-The assessment form is composed of fifteen questions with sub-categories.
+The assessment form is composed of nineteen questions with sub-categories.
 Each category describes a type of relationship-building communication or interpersonal behavior the goal of which is to promote closeness with one's partner.
 During the course of this article the following terms will be used interchangeably to describe the twelve questions on the list:

 Relationship-building communication, relation-building statement, constructive overture, approach-behavior, and bonding-communication.
 These terms, in themselves, describe the panorama of actions that are being addressed.